jbeich/platform_external_avb/README.md

 * `test/`
     + Unit tests for `abvtool`, `libavb`, `libavb_ab`, and `libavb_atx`.
+* `tools/avbctl/`
+    + Contains the source-code for a tool that can be used to control AVB at runtime.
 * `examples/uefi/`
     + Contains the source-code for a UEFI-based boot-loader utilizing `libavb/` and `libavb_ab/`.